 Maybe everyone already knew this.
 I didn’t.
 Nothing was worse than coming home after 5 months of post-grad travels than the realization that I would never be able to travel long-term again.
 I actually thought that my adventurous years were over because it was time to be a grown up and settle for two weeks of annual vacation.
 I thought the adventurous times were over at age 22.
 How sad is that?

-The best days of my life aren’t just the days I’m getting on a plane or eating new foods or meeting new people.
+The best days of my life aren’t just the days when I’m getting on a plane or eating new foods or meeting new people.
 The best days are also the days where I’m blogging at 2 am, brainstorming with my boss, or tackling my never-ending to-do list.
 But most importantly, the best days of my life are the days where I am consciously grateful for life, opportunities, friends, and family.
 The best days of my life aren’t a place, but a state of mind.

 The best days of your life are now and are yet to come.

 I’ve realized it’s okay to be lost.
 It’s okay to have no idea what you’re doing with your life.
 It’s okay to be a mess.
 We’re all a mess, even those that seem to have it together.
-I’ve realized that all my planning and overthinking and analyzing was for nothing because in the end, things turned out wonderfully and completely differently than I’d expected.
+I’ve realized that all my planning and overthinking and analyzing was for nothing because in the end, things turned out wonderfully and completely differently to what I’d expected.
 If you had told me at age 22 that I would be working remotely and running a travel blog and getting paid for both, I would have laughed at you.
 If you had told me that a year ago, I would have had the same reaction.
 I’m so grateful that this seemingly impossible achievement is now my reality.

 Today, at age 26, I’m one year older and hopefully much wiser.
 There is so much more to experience.
 So much more to see and do and learn.
 It won’t all be sunshine and rainbows.
-There will be days where the stress and the anxiety of the unknown take over.
+There will be days where stress and the anxiety over accepting the unknown will take over.
 Days when I’ll freak out and realize I have no idea what I want to do with my life.
 I certainly don’t have anything figured out.
 Now when people ask me how life is, my answer is always the same: “life’s a mess but it’s great.”